ygt/microservice-logging/README.md

 # Design considerations

+The design goals of this library were:
+* Write logs as JSON
+* One line per log entry
+* One JSON object per log entry
+* Each log entry contains a severity[1]
+* Each log entry contains an ISO8601 UTC timestamp
+* Each log entry contains the name of the service that wrote it
+* Each log entry pertains to an 'event'
+* Stack traces are written inside a single JSON log object rather than sprawling over several lines

+[1] It turns out that there isn't a single authoriative standard for severity levels, we chose to go with DEBUG, INFO, WARNING, ERROR and CRITICAL as our choices.
+Sometimes people use FATAL, or even EMERGENCY, but we're fairly certain that we don't need anything of a higher priority than CRITICAL.
+Your mileage may vary, so we made it trivially configurable.

 Much of the work that led to this library was inspired by the book [I <3 Logs](http://www.goodreads.com/book/show/23237460-i-heart-logs) by LinkedIn principle engineer Jay Kreps.
 The decision to produce a consistent JSON-based logging format that could be then used with analytics lead us to a Google StackDriver logging format that looks something like:
 ```
 {